VerTiGoEtrex/EECS482-Resources/README.md

 git-wtf can be useful for telling what's going on with your remote repo.
 git-up is a decent replacement for "git pull".
 It'll pull from remote and then show the log of all the commits you didn't have yet.
 Might be worth aliasing using your ~/.gitconfig

+## GitCmds.txt ##

+I use the commands in this file to generate stats that I hope to mention in discussion section.
+It might be worth looking at if you want to learn some command-line-foo (or gouge your eyes out if you know really command-line-foo.
+I chain grep like no tomorrow...)

+If you want any more interesting stats, ask me about it and I'll see if I can add them!